You have designed a flight simulator cockpit or a flight simulator add-on.

 openFSB is a new initiative to connect devices to a flight simulator: open Flight Simulator Bus.

 The project is just starting and the first prototype is to be build at the moment.

 The goal is creating an independent solution for cockpit builders and others to connect devices to any flight simulator or other flight simulator related software.

-openFSB is open source and available for every for free.
+openFSB will be open source and available for everyone for free.

 openFSB is a communication bus to connect many devices to the flight simulator with just a gateway.
 But also stand-alone devices are possible.

 openFSB is based on general available standards:CAN bus and Ethernet.

 openFSB can connect to every flight simulator and all other software.
 The only requirement is an available connector.

 openFSB supports Arduino and many more MCU's and MPU's.
 With Python/MicroPyton openFSB can be used almost everywhere.